ttscoff/hookapp/README.md

 	    --version - Display the program version

     COMMANDS
-        clip       - Copy Hook URL for file/url to clipboard clone, cp  - Clone all hooks from one file or url onto another from       - Get a Hook URL for the frontmost window of an app help       - Shows a list of commands or help for one command link, ln   - Create bidirectional hooks between two or more files/urls
+        clip, cp   - Copy Hook URL for file/url to clipboard clone      - Clone all hooks from one file or url onto another from       - Get a Hook URL for the frontmost window of an app help       - Shows a list of commands or help for one command link, ln   - Create bidirectional hooks between two or more files/urls